-In all of the allegations, there was no change of policy or practice that was required, no physical barriers identified and adequate staffing was identified.
+After reviewing, we have not determined any needs to change policy or procedure.
+Adults in Custody have many options free and easily accessible to report PREA allegations.
+In all of the allegations, there were no change of policy or practice that was required, no physical barriers identified and adequate staffing was identified.
 In the Adult allegations, there was no change of policy or practice that was required.
 As a result of the new PREA standards, the jail has continued to update their PREA policy and practices to be compliant with required federal standards.